 How do you get a breastfed baby to sleep through the night?

-This is the question myself, and probably a billion other mamas, ask themselves frequently.
+This is the question myself, and probably a billion other mamas of sleep-resistant babies, ask themselves frequently.

 There’s no way of telling if they have taken a full 100ml feed or just sipped down 20ml.
 Some babies just love to snack 24/7 while others will take an enormous feed every three hours, day or not.
 They are all different.